storminwalker/SenchaCon-2011/README.md

 Now as you swipe through the slide deck on your iPad (because it's Sencha Touch so it just works), you will see the slide deck on your desktop machine slide along with it!
 (Works going back and forwards).

 Basically it's just using a simple socket.io server that broadcasts the page of the "admin" to anyone listening (so if you change the url to /#/admin/31 for instance the app on screen will go straight to Page 31 as well).

-This is the one demo I wanted to show working during my presentation but due to the way the WiFi worked at WDCNZ I couldn't make it work.

 ### Run the server